berkasin01/nbastats/README.md

 ## What It Does

 Pulls the top 5 players from each of the 9 stat categories on the NBA stats page (points, rebounds, assists, etc.) and saves them to a CSV file with category headers.
+This could be used for performance analysis

 ## How It Works